pavelpark/location-reminder/README.md

 # LocReminder

-**NOTE:** This version is no longer maintained and has been rewritten in Swift 4.0
+**NOTE:** This version is no longer maintained and is being rewritten in Swift 4.0
 Click [here](https://github.com/pavelpark/LocReminder) to view the newer version of this app.

 To set a reminder that you need to stop by the store is right around the corner with LocReminder.